Configuration Profile Creation

 3. Monitor systemd –ZeroLock to monitor systemd and any services restarted or started by a periodic job.

 4. Monitor containerd - ZeroLock to monitor containers.
-Containerd must be present in the Process Scan Regex for this setting to work.
+Containerd must be in the Process Scan Regex for this setting to work.

 5. Process scan regex – is a regex that must be matched for processes ZeroLock will monitor when it does sweeps of the system.